softsky/site-security-site/app/views/website-security/improving-dom-xss-vulnerabilities-detection.md

 Using the location hash printed above is possible to exploit the DOM-based XSS vulnerability.

-Acunetix WVS goes even further.
+SOFTSKY WVS goes even further.

 Another interesting URI is /\#/redir?url=http://pwnies.com/nominations/index.html.
 This URI is using the query string notation of specifying parameters but inside the location hash.
-Acunetix WVS can handle this situation by understanding that the URL is a query string parameter and manipulates it accordingly and issues the following alert:
+SOFTSKY WVS can handle this situation by understanding that the URL is a query string parameter and manipulates it accordingly and issues the following alert: